miraclx/cargo-workspaces-fork/README.md

     cargo workspaces list [FLAGS]

 FLAGS:
-    -a, --all     Show private crates that are normally hidden -h, --help    Prints help information
+    -a, --all                Show private crates that are normally hidden --groups <GROUPS>    Comma separated list of crate groups to list from -h, --help               Prints help information
-        --json    Show information as a JSON array
-    -l, --long    Show extended information
+        --json               Show information as a JSON array -l, --long               Show extended information
 ```

 Several aliases are available.